Daniel J. Sullivan: Life and career

 Sullivan has directed most of Charlayne Woodard's plays: Pretty Fire (Seattle Rep, 1994-95), Neat (Seattle Rep, 1996–97), Stories (Seattle Rep, May 1999), In Real Life (Mark Taper Forum, July 2001 and Manhattan Theatre Club, October 2002) and The Nightwatcher.

 Other Broadway credits include Retreat From Moscow, Morning's at Seven, Proof, Major Barbara, A Moon for the Misbegotten, Accent on Youth, The Homecoming, Rabbit Hole, Prelude to a Kiss, After The Night And The Music, Julius Caesar, and Ah, Wilderness!.
 For Shakespeare in the Park at the Delacorte, Sullivan directed The Merry Wives of Windsor, A Midsummer Night’s Dream (2007) and Twelfth Night (2009).

 Other Off-Broadway credits include Stuff Happens, Intimate Apparel, Ancestral Voices, Spinning into Butter, Far East, London Suite, Psychopathia Sexualis, The American Clock, and Good People.

 At The Old Globe Theatre, Sullivan directed Julius Caesar, Cymbeline (1999), Romeo and Juliet (1998), Merry Wives of Windsor and Othello, and at South Coast Repertory he directed Hamlet, A Midsummer Night's Dream, Taming of the Shrew and Volpone.

 Sullivan's Broadway acting credits include the 1973 revival of A Streetcar Named Desire, The Merchant of Venice (1973), The Playboy of the Western World (1971), The Good Person of Szechwan, and Camino Real.

 In addition to his directing, Sullivan currently holds the Swanlund Chair at the University of Illinois, Urbana-Champaign.

 Personal life

-Sullivan has three daughters.
+Sullivan has a son and two daughters.
+From 1990 to 1997, he was married to actress Shelley Plimpton.
 His wife Mimi Lieber is an actress, choreographer and noted acting teacher.